pandaoh/js-xhttp/README.en.md

       console.log('errorHandler', error); // Intercept processing after error },
     setRequestHeaders: (config) => {
-      return config; // Returns the configuration object, and the request header can be modified.
-For example, an object is returned, otherwise an error will be thrown.
+      return config; // Returns the configuration object, and the request header can be modified. must return an object, otherwise an error will be thrown.
     },
     requestFinally: () => {
       console.log('requestFinally Handler'); // The callback when the request is completed, regardless of the result.